OUR MISSION

 Plastics, reimagined.

-A future beyond conventional plastics—powered by plants and innovation.
+A future beyond conventional plastics, powered by plants and innovation.

-We harness the full lifecycle of the hemp plant—from seed to soil—repurposing its stalks into a high-performance material for use in injection moulding applications.
-At the end of a product's useful life, it doesn’t require industrial recycling or desposal.
-Instead, it can be composted under the right conditions, naturally breaking down and returning valuable nutrients to the soil—completing a fully circular, low-impact cycle.
+We harness the by-product of the hemp plant- repurposing its stalks into a high-performance material for use in injection molding applications.
+At the end of the product's useful life, it doesn’t require industrial recycling or disposal.
+Instead, our Storx™ tees naturally regenerate in soil, returning soil-friendly plant matter into the ground right.

 Sustainable

-and back again
+Seed to soil, and back again

 OUR STORY

-We—Jack, Kate, and Rhys—grew up on the East Coast of New Zealand, spanning Hawke’s Bay to Tolaga Bay.
+We - Jack, Kate, and Rhys, grew up on the East Coast of New Zealand, spanning Hawke’s Bay to Tolaga Bay.
 Surrounded and deeply connected to agriculture and horticulture, our journey began with our first attempt at growing hemp, and tapping into the rapidly expanding seed and oil industry.
-Nature however, had other plans—like the birds and the bees—and all that was left was a paddock of stalks.
+Nature however, had other plans—like the birds and the bees, and all that was left was a paddock of stalks.
 Instead of seeing this as a setback, we saw it as an opportunity.

 Meet The Team